Russell-S-Harper/FLT/README.md

 - The variadic functions `vprintf`, `vscanf`, and related are not supported.
 - The approximations used in `atan`, and `exp2` could display some accuracy issues near boundary conditions.
 This also includes these dependent functions: `asin`, `acos`, `atan2`, `exp`, `exp10`, `pow`, `sinh`, `cosh`, and `tanh`.

-## To Do
+## Precision

-- Expecting a lot of revisions!
-- Looking for sample real-world source code to test against.
-- Current worst-case precision for the default approximations, in decimal digits:
+Current worst-case precision for the default approximations, in decimal digits:

    |  fn  | digits |
    |------|--------|